 Luxor is one of the oldest cities in the world; we don't know when exactly Luxor was built.
 The ancient Egyptians called the city "waset" that means the scepter, but the Greeks called it Thebes of the hundred gates and the Romans - Dios Polis Magana.
 At last when the Arab conquered Egypt they gave it the name of Luxor and it means the palaces as the city has lots of ancient temples.
 2/3 world's monuments are located in Luxor.

 Luxor, which developed into the great capital of the Egyptian empire, had no particular importance during the 1st thousand years of Egypt’s ancient history.
 It was only after the collapse of the Old kingdom when the Thebans emerged victorious and launched Egypt on its second great period: the middle Kingdom.
 However Luxor was the capital for only a short period.
-The most significant even in Luxor was introduction of the god Amon Ra and the building of modest shrines in his honour.
+The most significant event in Luxor was introduction of the god Amon Ra and the building of modest shrines in his honour.

 The New Kingdom was the empire period, as trade flourished, Luxor became paramount among the cities of Egypt.
 Caravans from the conquered territories, laden with gold & silver, precious metals, ivory, timber, spices, rare flora & fauna, made their way to Upper Egypt.
 The priests of Amon-Ra, into whose hands a vast portion of the wealth was pouring acquired increasing influence, and the pharaohs ordered the construction of marvelous monuments in honour of their gods.
 They declared that Amon-Ra was not only “God of Karnak” and “God of Thebes”, but was in fact “King of Gods” and their priesthood was second to none.
 With wealth pouring into the state capital pharaohs tried to outdo one another in the magnificence of their monuments.